 This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

-The ample woodland and majestic overlooks combine to make Simsbury one of the best places to experience Connecticut’s foliage in Fall.
+The ample woodland and majestic overlooks combine to make Simsbury one of my favorite places to experience Connecticut’s foliage in fall.

-Heublein Tower, constructed for a wealthy businessman more than a century ago, is both a monument to behold and an awesome vantage point, taking in a huge slice of New England atop Talcott Mountain.
+Heublein Tower, constructed for a wealthy businessman more than a century ago, is both a monument to behold and an awesome vantage point.
+This landmark takes in a huge slice of New England atop Talcott Mountain.

 1. Heublein Tower

 In the 1910s the beverage magnate Gilbert F. Heublein built himself a summer retreat in the shape of a Bavarian castle.

 Posted atop Talcott Mountain on the Metacomet Ridge at a height of 950 feet, the Heublein Tower cuts a familiar shape on the horizon west of Hartford.

 The tower is 164 feet tall and was designed to be able to withstand winds of 100 mph.